douglasgreen/outlines/society/philosophy/books.en.md

 ## Max Horkheimer (1895-1793)

+### "Dialectic of Enlightenment" (1947)

-### "Dialectic of Enlightenment: Philosophical Fragments" (1947)
+"Dialectic of Enlightenment: Philosophical Fragments", written by Max Horkheimer and Theodor W.

-"Dialectic of Enlightenment," written by Max Horkheimer and Theodor W. Adorno, is a foundational text of critical theory, published in 1947.
+Adorno, is a foundational text of critical theory, published in 1947.
 The book critiques the Enlightenment's promise of human liberation, arguing that it has instead led to new forms of domination and social control, such as fascism, Stalinism, and mass consumer capitalism.
 The authors contend that the Enlightenment's emphasis on reason and progress has paradoxically resulted in totalitarianism and barbarism.

 #### Key Themes